Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Background and Related Work

-\item Wang et al. propose a predicting model using regression analysis to find potential long-term contributors (through their capacity, willingness, and the opportunity to contribute at the time of joining).
-They validate their methods on ``Ruby on Rails'', one a large and popular project on GitHub~\cite{wang2018will}.
-Bao et al. use a set of methods (Naive Bayes, SVR, Decision Tree, KNN and Random Forest) on 917 projects from GHTorrent to predict long term contributors (which they determine them as the time interval between their first and last commit in the project is larger than a threshold.), they create a benchmark for the result and find random forest achieves the best performance~\cite{bao2019large}. \item Kikas et al. build random forest models to predict the issue close time on GitHub projects, with multiple static, dynamic and contextual features.
-They report that the dynamic and contextual features are critical in such predicting tasks~\cite{kikas2016using}.
-Jarczyk et al. use generalized linear models for prediction of issue closure rate.
-Based on multiple features (stars, commits, issues closed by team, etc.), they find that larger teams with more project members have lower issue closure rates than smaller teams.
-While increased work centralization improves issue closure rates~\cite{jarczyk2018surgical}. \item Other developing related feature predictions also include the information of commits, which is used by Qi et al. in their software effort estimation research of open source projects, where they treat the number of commits is an indicator of human effort~\cite{qi2017software}. \item Also for the number of forks, which Chen et al. use linear regression models on 1,000 GitHub projects to predict, they conclude this prediction could help GitHub to recommend popular projects, and guide developers to find projects which are likely to succeed and worthy of their contribution~\cite{chen2014predicting}. \ei
+\item Wang et al.~\cite{wang2018will} propose a prediction model using regression analysis to find potential long-term contributors (through their capacity, willingness, and the opportunity to contribute at the time of joining).
+They validate their methods on ``Ruby on Rails'', on a large and popular project on GitHub.
+Bao et al.~\cite{bao2019large} use a set of methods (Naive Bayes, SVR, Decision Tree, KNN and Random Forest) on 917 projects from GHTorrent to predict long term contributors (which they determine as the time interval between their first and last commit in the project is larger than a threshold.), they create a benchmark for the result and find random forest achieves the best performance. \item Kikas et al.~\cite{kikas2016using} build random forest models to predict the issue close time on GitHub projects, with multiple static, dynamic and contextual features.
+They report that the dynamic and contextual features are critical in such prediction tasks.
+Jarczyk et al.~\cite{jarczyk2018surgical} use generalized linear models for prediction of issue closure rate.
+Based on multiple features (stars, commits, issues closed by team, etc.), they find that larger teams with more project members have lower issue closure rates than smaller teams, while increased work centralization improves issue closure rates. \item Other developing related feature predictions also include the information of commits, which is used by Qi et al.~\cite{qi2017software} in their software effort estimation research of open source projects, where they treat the number of commits as an indicator of human effort. \item Chen et al.~\cite{chen2014predicting} use linear regression models on 1,000 GitHub projects to predict the number of forks, they conclude this prediction could help GitHub to recommend popular projects, and guide developers to find projects which are likely to succeed and worthy of their contribution.